Saturday, February 2, 2019

 Not so cold today, near 30, so I leave the shearling hat at home and wear my red MAGA hat as I head into Manhattan to run some errands.
 On the 4 train heading to the Upper East Side I notice a young guy and his girlfriend, twenty-somethings, nicely dressed.
 They both shoot nasty stares my way.
 I stare them down.
 I have four siblings; I know about staring contests.

-I need some new gloves, so I decide to visit the Century 21 near Lincoln Center because they always seem to have a huge selection of gloves.
+I need some new gloves, so I decide to visit the Century 21 department store near Lincoln Center because they always seem to have a huge selection of gloves.
 As I’m walking up Eighth Avenue, a Neanderthal man shouts at me, “Go to Hell.”
 I return the sentiment, but louder.
 The only way to deal with bullies is to fight back, twice as hard.
 It’s the only language they understand.

 When I get to Century 21, lots of people notice my hat; I can see them out of the corners of my eyes, can feel their stares.
 I pretend to ignore them.
 The Hat is more powerful when I do that.